paulasoler/TADpole/README.md

 <br>

 ### 1) Input data
-The DiffT score analysis was used to compare the chromatin partitions obtanied from a fixed hierarchical level determined in two different experiments, control and case.
+Here, the DiffT score analysis is used to compare the chromatin partitions at the same hierarchical level determined in two different experiments: control and case.

-In the `data/` directory, there are 2 files, control and case in a BED-like `data.frame`.
+In the `inst/extdata/` directory, there are 2 files in a BED-like format.

 ```
-- data/control.bed
+inst/extdata/control.bed
-- data/case.bed
+inst/extdata/case.bed
 ```

 ### 2) Computing the DiffT score